-The BMA is supporting its members affected by the McCloud pension age discrimination in lodging an injury to feelings claim, in the hope that appropriate compensation is paid out.
+The BMA is supporting its members affected by the McCloud pension age discrimination in lodging an injury to feelings claim.
+The Government were found to have acted unlawfully when they introduced the 2015 pension scheme and this has resulted in significant stress, anxiety and financial detriment for many of our members.
+We believe that you deserve compensation for this.

 Injury to feelings claims